MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 >Applies to: Azure Stack HCI, version 20H2

 This topic provides guidance on how to configure firewalls for the Azure Stack HCI operating system.
-It includes connectivity requirements, and explains how service tags group IP addresses in Azure that the operating system needs to access.
+It includes connectivity requirements and recommendations, and explains how service tags group IP addresses in Azure that the operating system needs to access.
 The topic also provides steps to update Microsoft Defender Firewall.

+## Connectivity requirements and recommendations
+Opening port 443 for outbound network traffic on your organization's firewall meets the connectivity requirements for the operating system to connect with Azure and Microsoft Update.
+If your outbound firewall is restricted, then we recommend including the URLs and ports described in the [Connectivity recommendations](#connectivity-recommendations) section of this topic.

-## Azure connectivity requirements
+### Azure connectivity requirements
 Azure Stack HCI needs to periodically connect to Azure.
 Access is limited to only:
 - Well-known Azure IPs
 - Outbound direction
 - Port 443 (HTTPS)

-For more information, see the "Azure Stack HCI connectivity" section of the [Azure Stack HCI FAQ](../faq.yml)

 This topic describes how to optionally use a highly locked-down firewall configuration to block all traffic to all destinations except those included on your allowlist.